javier-andres-tiniaco-leyba/Important-Java-Concepts/java_basicsI_and_oops/reference_types.md

 - There are five reference types in java:
   - Annotation: provide a way to associate metadata (data about data) with program elements.
+Annotations are a special type of interfaces.
   - Array: Provides a fixed size data structure that stores data elements of the same type.
   - Class: ...
   - Enumeration: A reference for a set of objects that represents a related set of choices.
+Enumerations ara a special type of class.
   - Interface: Provides a public API and is implemented by Java classes.

 - There are two type categories in java: reference types and primitives types.